KocsisGabor/GraphDown/README.md

 The client will be a browser based app with so many features I'm not even sure where to start.

-First of all, obviously it will have autocomplete features, syntax highlighting, and all kinds of editor features so even though we can use any verb, type, and in general any structure, we don't have to remember what we used before, we can just start typing and it will suggest the rest and actually this suggestion is what makes it somewhat special I think:
+First of all, obviously it will have autocomplete features, syntax highlighting, and all kinds of editor features so even though we can use any verb, type, and in general any structure, we don't have to remember what we used before, we can just start typing and it will suggest the rest.

-For example, the state typed node with "Pending" value is nothing special, it could be anything, it could be "completed" typed node with "false" value for example.
+For example, the "state" typed node with "Pending" value is nothing special, it could be anything, it could be "completed" typed node with "false" value for example.
 It has no meaning in itself, but because this app will suggest the verbs, types, and nodes we used before in a similar context, the graph can act as a schema.
-Also, verbs and types together with the connected node types allows us and for AI to infer everything about the data.
+Also, verbs and types together with the connected node types allows us and for an LLM to infer everything about the data.

 Let's say we add another task with this app to our Todo graph, as soon as we start a new line under Todo, it will suggest "-- has -> task: ", then we can write the name of the task and after new line and tab it will suggest "-- is -> state: Pending" and "-- is -> state: Done" both.
 Essentially, writing any kind of data once will make it easy to write it again following the same structure, it's like automatic forms.